 The front and rear elements are fluorine-coated, helping dust and water drops to shed off (or easily blow off) of the front and rear lens elements.
 Cleaning problematic issues, such as fingerprints, is considerably easier with fluorine coating, a difference especially appreciated in the field.

-The RF 100 gained a small amount of weight and length over its EF counterpart.
-Still, this lens has a comfortable size and weight for long-term use.
+The RF 100 gained a small amount of weight and length over its EF counterpart (without a mount adapter factored in).
+Still, this lens has a comfortable size and weight for long-term handheld use.

 |Model||Weight oz(g)||Dimensions w/o Hood "(mm)||Filter||Year|

 |Canon RF 24-70mm F2.8 L IS USM Lens||31.8||(900)||3.5 x 4.9||(88.5 x 125.7)||82||2019|

 |Canon RF 35mm F1.8 IS STM Macro Lens||10.8||(305)||2.9 x 2.5||(74.4 x 62.8)||52||2018|

 |Canon MP-E 65mm Macro Lens||25.8||(730)||3.2 x 3.9||(81.0 x 98.0)||58||1999|

 |Canon RF 70-200mm F2.8 L IS USM Lens||37.8||(1070)||3.5 x 5.7||(89.9 x 146.0)||77||2019|